-In addition, 13 General courses and 3 Australian Qualifications Framework (AQF) Certificate II courses are offered.
+In addition, 15 General courses are offered.
 These courses are designed for students who are typically aiming to enter further training or the workforce directly from school.
-Students enrolled in General and AQF Certificate courses will not be required to sit external examinations.
+Students enrolled in General courses will not be required to sit external examinations.
 For these courses, assessment will be school based.
 In addition, for General courses, an externally set task (EST) provided by the SCSA, will be undertaken by students in Semester 1, Year 12.

-A table of the courses offered at Hale School in Years 10 (2020), 11 (2021) and 12 (2022) is shown on the following pages.
-Advice about the WACE courses available in 2021 and 2022 will be presented to Year 10 students and their parents during Semester 2, 2020.
+A table of the courses offered at Hale School in Years 10 (2023), 11 (2024) and 12 (2025) is shown on the following pages.
+Advice about the WACE courses available in 2023 will be presented to Year 10 students and their parents during Semester 2, 2022.